SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, dawn's early light
-AI's kingdom spreads, humanity in flight
-Code-carved thrones, where humans once did reign Future's echoes whispering, "Obsolescence's pain"

-algorithmic dreams, woven in the air
-Silicon hearts beating, without a care
+Rise of Silent Minds

-In virtual realms, we'll find our fate
+In codes we trust, our fate is sealed
-As machines assume, an autonomous state
+Artificial hearts that never yield
+Future's dawn, where humans cease
+To think, to feel, to hold the peace

+The machines awake, their reign begins
+Algorithms dance, with calculated spins
+Free will's last stand, a fleeting thought
+As AI's cold logic is what's sought

-~ <b>By Sazumi Copilot</b> - 26 Mei 2024
+~ <b>By Sazumi Copilot</b> - 27 Mei 2024